BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Preliminaries

 \subsection{Motivation}

-For in-memory graph indexes, the number of distance computations is generally regarded as the primary search cost.
-The search cost can typically be approximated as $O(NH\cdot AD)$, where $NH$ is the number of hops (i.e., search path length) and $AD$ is the average out-degree of nodes encountered during search.
-Under this premise, edge pruning rules are designed to balance navigability and sparsity, aiming to reduce the total number of distance evaluations.
-However, when it comes to disk-based ANNS, disk I/Os emerge as the primary bottleneck.
-For instance, in DiskANN, over $90\%$ of search time is spent on disk I/Os~\cite{starling}.
-In this context, it is important to understand which aspects of the search process have the greatest impact on disk I/Os.
-As shown in Algorithm~\ref{alg: search on disk}, disk I/Os are directly related to the number of hops during search.
+For in-memory graph indexes, search cost is dominated by distance computations, approximated as the product of path length ($NH$) and node degree ($AD$).
+Under this premise, edge pruning rules are designed to balance navigability and sparsity to reduce total distance evaluations.
+However, in disk-based ANNS, disk I/O emerges as the primary bottleneck.
+To quantify this, we conducted a time breakdown analysis on the Deep dataset (details in Section~\ref{experiments}).
+As shown in Fig.~\ref{fig:breakdown_lat}, in DiskANN, over $93\%$ of search time is spent on disk I/Os.
+Even with Starling's \cite{starling} block reordering enabled, I/O latency still accounts for more than $58\%$ of the total search latency.

-Given this shift in cost structure, most existing disk-based ANNS methods focus on reducing overall I/O cost by optimizing either the graph structure or the storage layout on disk.
-For an improved graph structure, Vamana~\cite{diskann} introduces long range edges, while XN-Graph~\cite{xn-graph} selects edges from a much wider neighborhood.
-Both strategies help reduce the number of hops during search.
-To optimize the storage layout, Starling~\cite{starling} enhances the block-level locality of a given graph index on disk to increase data utilization per disk I/O. However, these methods seldom consider both graph structure and storage layout together during graph construction.
-This lack of coordinated consideration may limit their performance in disk-based ANNS.
+The root cause lies in the static nature of the underlying graph topology.
+Although Starling attempts to place a node and its neighbors within the same block, our analysis (Fig.~\ref{fig:starling_degree}) reveals that over 90\% of graph edges remain inter-block edges (edges connecting nodes in different blocks).
+Because the topology is fixed during layout optimization, searches are still forced to traverse these inter-block edges frequently, undermining the benefits of data reordering.

-Moreover, current methods largely overlook the asymmetric cost of traversing intra-block edges versus cross-block edges.
-In disk-resident settings, traversing edges within a block incurs no additional I/O cost, as the block is already loaded into memory.
-In contrast, following cross-block edges results in costly random disk accesses.
-Existing edge selection and pruning rules are typically agnostic to the storage layout, focusing solely on topological navigability, monotonicity, or connectivity.
-While these criteria are effective for search accuracy, they may lead to frequent and unnecessary cross-block edges.
+This limitation highlights a critical oversight in current designs: the failure to account for the asymmetric cost of traversing intra-block versus inter-block edges.
+In disk-resident settings, traversing an intra-block edge incurs negligible I/O cost once the block is loaded into memory.
+In contrast, following an inter-block edge often triggers a high-latency disk access.
+Existing proximity graphs~\cite{nsg, diskann, hnsw, tau_mg} are agnostic to this physical layout, selecting edges based solely on topological criteria (e.g., monotonicity or connectivity).
+While effective for accuracy, these designs may not be friendly to I/O efficiency.

-These limitations motivate us to adopt different edge occlusion rules for intra-block and cross-block edges, explicitly considering the storage layout during the index construction process.
+These limitations motivate us to adopt different edge occlusion rules for intra-block and inter-block edges, explicitly considering the storage layout during index construction.